-Bridget has been honing her trial skills for more than a decade, and she isn’t afraid to step into a courtroom and argue a case.
+Bridget lives by the mantra “everything in life is negotiable.”
+Prior to receiving her law degree, Bridget honed her trial skills for more than a decade, and because of that, she is not afraid to step in a courtroom and argue a case.
 She has a relentless attitude when it comes to defending her clients.
 Bridget primarily practices in the areas of product liability, catastrophic injury, white collar criminal defense and corporate investigations, medical malpractice and commercial litigation.

 Gaining valuable courtroom experience even before passing the bar, Bridget served as the captain of the award-winning Trial Advocacy Competition Team at the University of Alabama School of Law.
 Before that, she led her university and high school mock trial teams to regional, state and national championships.